danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

     ##                                Estimate Lower .95  Upper .95
     ## Brier - Validation data            0.22       0.21      0.24
-    ## Scaled Brier - Validation data     0.10       0.04      0.16
+    ## Scaled Brier - Validation data     0.10       0.05      0.15

-Brier and scaled Brier score were 0.22 and 0.11, respectively.
+Brier and scaled Brier score were 0.22 and 0.10, respectively.

 ## Goal 3 - Clinical utility

 Discrimination and calibration measures are essential to assess the prediction performance but insufficient to evaluate the potential clinical utility of a risk prediction model for decision making.
-When new markers are available, clinical utility assessment evaluates whether the extended model helps to improve decision making.
+Clinical utility assessment evaluates whether a prediction model helps to improve decision making.
 Clinical utility is measured by the net benefit that includes the number of true positives and the number of false positives.
-For example, in time-to-event models, the true positives reflect the benefit of being event free for a given time horizon using additional interventions such as additional treatments, personalized follow-up or additional surgeries.
-The false positives represent the harms of unnecessary interventions.
-Generally, in medicine, clinicians accepts to treat a certain number of patients for which interventions are unnecessary to be event free for a given time horizon.
-So, false negatives (the harm of not being event free for a given time horizon) are more important than false positives (the harm of unnecessary interventions).
-Thus, net benefit is the number of true positives classifications minus the false positives classifications weighted by a factor related to the harm of not preventing the event versus unnecessary interventions.
-The weighting is derived from the threshold probability to death (one minus survival probability) using a defined time horizon (for example 5 years since diagnosis).
-For example, a threshold of 10% implies that additional interventions for 10 patients of whom one would have experience the event in 5 years if untreated is acceptable (thus treating 9 unnecessary patients).
-This strategy is compared with the strategies of treat all and treat none of the patients.
+The true positives reflect the benefit of correctly predicting patients who will experience an event during a given time horizon, giving the opportunity to use additional interventions such as additional treatments, personalized follow-up or additional surgeries.
+The false positives represent the harms of incorrectly predicting events possibly leading to unnecessary additional interventions.
+Net benefit is the number of true positives classifications minus the false positives classifications weighted by a factor related to the harm of failing to predict an event versus and the harm of falsely predicting an event.
+The weighting is derived from a predefined threshold probability using a defined time horizon (for example 5 years since diagnosis).
+For example, a threshold of 10% implies that additional interventions for 10 patients of whom one would have experienced the event in the next 5 years if untreated is acceptable (thus treating 9 patients unnecessarily).
+This strategy is compared with the strategies of treating all and treating none of the patients.
 If overtreatment is harmful, a higher threshold should be used.
 The net benefit is calculated as:

 <img src="https://render.githubusercontent.com/render/math?math=%5Chuge%7B%5Cfrac%7BTP%7D%7Bn%7D-%5Cfrac%7BFP%7D%7Bn%7D*%5Cfrac%7Bp_t%7D%7B1-p_t%7D%7D">